codefresh-io/docs.codefresh.io/_docs/promotions/entities/promotion-workflow.md

 See [Shared Configuration Repository]({{site.baseurl}}/docs/installation/gitops/shared-configuration/) and [Designating Configuration Runtimes]({{site.baseurl}}/docs/installation/gitops/monitor-manage-runtimes/#designating-configuration-runtimes).

 ## Annotation attribute for Promotion Workflows
-An Argo Workflow or a Workflow Template is classified as a Promotion Workflow only when the following annotation is present in the workflow manifest:
+An Argo Workflow or a Workflow Template is classified as a Promotion Workflow when the following annotation is present in the workflow manifest:
 `metadata.annotations: codefresh.io/workflow-origin: promotion`

 This annotation in the Promotion Workflow's manifest ensures that:
 * The Promotion Workflow is displayed in the Promotion Workflows list and can be managed there
-* You can assign the Promotion Workflows in Promotion Policies
+* You can assign the Promotion Workflow to Promotion Policies
-* Select Promotion Workflows within Promotion Flows
+* Select the Promotion Workflow within Promotion Flows

 ## Parameters in Pre-Action and Post-Action Workflows
 Pre-Action and Post-Action Workflows can use default parameters retrieved from application manifest data, and user-defined custom parameters to adapt dynamically to specific environments and processes.